If you’ve got a three-month sabbatical planned, you may already know what you want to do with the time.

 How to Volunteer

 As long as you between 18 and 35, healthy and speak English, it is easy.
 You do not need to be Jewish.
 Contact the Kibbutz Program Center online and they will arrange everything for you.
-When everything is approved, fly to Israel and go their offices.
+When everything is approved, fly to Israel and go to their offices.
 There are dozens of kibbutzim scattered around Israel and you can’t choose which one you go to – they will place you when you arrive depending on which one needs a volunteer at the time.
 I was at Kibbutz Kalia near the Dead Sea, and it was great.

 The work you do will depend on what the kibbutz does and what job they need.
-Kalia had a large date plantation, a gift shop at the nearby Qumran, a dairy, and a turkey farm. started work in the date plantation, but is really hot 400m below sea level, so I asked to change and ended up in the (air-conditioned) dining room cleaning and washing dishes.
+Kalia had a large date plantation, a gift shop at the nearby Qumran, a dairy, and a turkey farm.
+I started work in the date plantation, but is really hot 400m below sea level, so I asked to change and ended up in the (air-conditioned) dining room cleaning and washing dishes.
 I actually loved doing a mindless job without stress for three months.
 Other volunteers helped in the laundry, the kitchen, the garden, the dairy and the turkey farm.

 We worked six days a week (but some kibbutzim have volunteers working only five) and our day started early.
-The date plantation workers started at 5:30am and were done by lunch time (because it gets so hot).
+The date plantation workers started at 5:30am and were done by lunchtime (because it gets so hot).
 I started at 7:30am and finished around 3:30pm.
 This meant that our afternoons and evenings were free.
 We all had Saturday off.

 Life on the Kibbutz

 The volunteers had our own section of the kibbutz, with several houses near each other.
-Our rooms were shared and we had our own club called The Tea House (in a bomb shelter).
+Our rooms were shared, and we had our own club called The Tea House (in a bomb shelter).
 All meals and laundry were included, but we got a very small allowance that we could use to buy alcohol, candy or cigarettes.
 Friday nights were typically spent partying hard in The Tea House, which turned into a night club.
 Kalia also had a pool that we used daily to cool off from the desert heat.
 We also got two extra days off a month, which I used to do some trips around Israel.
 I sent one memorable long weekend hitch-hiking to Eilat on the Red Sea.
 The kibbutz also arranged an occasional trip and some cultural activities like a music festival at a nearby kibbutz.

 This was a really fun three months.
 I got to experience life in Israel and travel a little around the country and made some lifelong friends.
 I have many, many fond memories of days and nights spent in The Tea House and the pool.